Bio724/Bio724-Lecture-Notes/lecture-awk/pipeline-example-motifs.md

 ## Goal

-Analyze promoter regions of genes that are hypothesized to be targets of a transcription factor for the occurence of a binding site motif.
+Analyze promoter regions of genes that are hypothesized to be targets of a transcription factor for the occurrence of a binding site motif.

 Starting data: